djog/minecraft_quest/README.md

 ## Time schedule

- * Moderators will be earlier to test the server :-)
+ * 60 mins before the game, the server is open to moderators
+ * 15 mins before the game, the server is open to players

 From (min)|To (min)|What
 ----------|--------|------------------------
-0         |5       |Gather on server, wait until start 5         |35      |Do objectives (i.e. the bingo card)
+0         |35      |Do objectives (i.e. the bingo card)
 35        |45      |Battle

 ## Points